 Really?
 That statistic is certainly not true, but how did it get out there?
 The most common path starts when a respected speaker makes a specific-instance statement like “last year was our worst ever, as only 6% of churches in our denomination grew at a pace faster than their community’s population growth rate.”
 Someone generalizes it as “only 6% of churches are growing,” tweets it, blogs it or puts it in their book as a “fact.”
 Then others repeat it in their preaching or writing, and off we go with another urban legend.

 Turns out I’m not alone in my “myth busting” efforts.
-I’ve found allies in several people, including Lifeway’s Ed Stetzer who writes articles like “Curing Christian Stat Abuse” and “Everything Is Terrible.”
+I’ve found allies in several people, including Lifeway’s Ed Stetzer, former executive director of LifeWay Research, who has written articles like “Curing Christian Stat Abuse” and “Everything Is Terrible.”

 Myth #1.
 The divorce rate among Christians is as high as that of nonbelievers.

-Reality: Christians have significantly lower divorce rates than the religiously unaffiliated.
-Further, the more regularly a Christian attends church, the less likely that person is to divorce.
-(For documentation, see the opening pages and chapter 6 in Christian … Lies.)
+Reality: According to the General Social Survey, Christians and members of other religions have lower divorce rates (42%) than the religiously unaffiliated (about 50%).
+Further, the more regularly a Christian attends church, the less likely that person is to be divorced or be separated.
+Sixty percent of the never-attendees surveyed had been divorced or were separated compared to only 38 percent of the weekly attendees.
+(For documentation, see the opening pages and chapter 6 in Christian . . .
+Lies.)

 Myth #2.
 Christian young people are leaving the Christian faith in record numbers.